 Simmer the beans until the sauce has thickened a little.
 Add salt and pepper, and serve while hot.

 How long do I need to cook baked beans?

 Making baked beans from scratch only takes half an hour on the stove, since it calls for canned pork and beans it makes them perfect for a last-minute side dish.

 While I make these in a skillet, you may need to use a Dutch oven if you’re skillet isn’t large enough.
 If you’re going to serve them later, you can place them in a baking dish and warm them in the oven or in a crock pot set to low.

 Once they have cooled, keep them in an airtight container in the refrigerator for up to five days.
 You can reheat them on the stove or microwave.

 To freeze baked beans, place them in an airtight container, and they will stay good for up to five months.
 Let them come to room temperature before reheating them on the stove or microwave.

 I always keep a jar of molasses on hand for use in a lot of different recipes.
 There are so many ways to use it.
 It’s great in baked beans, making gingerbread at the holidays, used in this delicious slow cooker bourbon chicken, and mixed up in a homemade barbecue sauce for fall-off-the-bone pork ribs.

-Questions about Baked Beans
+Southern Baked Beans FAQs